mmuthye/TempConverter/README.md

 - Click the Submit button to find the converted temperature value, and the date selected in the date picker
 - Play around with more options :)

+## Code Details

+- Shiny code this application can be found in the *TempConverter* Directory
+- Code for pitch presentation can be found in the root in *TempConverterPitch.md* file

 ## Thank You!

 Thank you for visiting ths file.